HISTORIAL INSIGHTS

-Moval/Roval Diamonds
+Moval/Roval Cut Diamonds

 Webster’s Dictionary defines compromise as “something intermediate between or blending qualities of two different things”, but that doesn’t exactly feel eloquent enough to describe unique shaped diamonds like movals or rovals.